antoinech13/Steroid/README.md

 **Description:**<a name="datastruct-seqmanager-description"></a>

-this class store list of images path from a same sequence
+This class stores a list of image paths from the same sequence.

 **Constructor:**<a name="datastruct-seqmanager-constructor"></a>

 ***SeqManager(seq):***

-seq is just a list of path of raw images (STRING)
+The seq attribute represents a list of paths to raw images (STRING) in this class.

 **Methods:**<a name="datastruct-seqmanager-methods"></a>

 ***getPath(idx):***

--  description: return the path of the image at idx
+-  Description: Returns the path of the image at the specified index.
--  input: (INT) idx of the image of interest in the sequence
+-  Input: (INT) Index of the image of interest in the sequence.
--  return: (STRING) return the path of the image
+-  Return: (STRING) The path of the image.

 ***getFileName(idx):***

--  description: return the name of the image at idx
+-  Description: Returns the name of the image at the specified index.
--  input: (INT) the idx of the image of interest in the sequence
+-  Input: (INT) Index of the image of interest in the sequence.
--  return: (STRING) the name of the image
+-  Return: (STRING) The name of the image.

 ***getImg(idx = 0):***

--  description: return on object *Fit* of the image at idx
+-  Description: Returns an object of type Fit for the image at the specified index.
--  input: (INT) idx of the image of interest
+-  Input: (INT) Index of the image of interest.
--  return: (Fit) a data structure of type Fit
+-  Return: (Fit) A data structure of type Fit.

 ***getHDU(idx = 0, HDU = 0):***

--  description: return the HDU of the image idx
+-  Description: Returns the HDU (Header Data Unit) of the image at the specified index.
--  input: (INT) idx of the image.
-(INT) HDU index
+-  Input: (INT) Index of the image, (INT) HDU index.
--  return (astropy.io.fits.hdu.image.PrimaryHDU) HDU of the image idx
+-  Return: (astropy.io.fits.hdu.image.PrimaryHDU) HDU of the image at the specified index.

 ***getInfo(idx = 0):***

-- description: display info of the image at idx
+-  Description: Displays information about the image at the specified index.
-- input: (INT) idx of the image of interest
+-  Input: (INT) Index of the image of interest.

 ***getHeader(idx = 0, HDU = 0):***

--  description: retunr the header at the HDU and at the image idx
+-  Description: Returns the header at the specified HDU index for the image at the given index.
--  input: (INT) idx of image, (INT) index of the HDU of the image at idx
+-  Input: (INT) Index of the image, (INT) Index of the HDU of the image at the specified index.
--  return: (astropy.io.fits.header.Header) header of the image idx at the hdu
+-  Return: (astropy.io.fits.header.Header) Header of the image at the specified HDU index.

 ***getExpo(idx, key, HDU = 0):***

--  description: return the exposure from the header of the image at idx and hdu. the exposure is determine according to the key
+-  Description: Returns the exposure from the header of the image at the specified index and HDU.
+The exposure is determined according to the provided key.
--  input: (INT) idx of the image of interest, (STRING) key in the header corresponding to the exposure, (INT) hdu index
+-  Input: (INT) Index of the image of interest, (STRING) Key in the header corresponding to the exposure, (INT) HDU index.
--  return: (FLOAT) exposure
+-  Return: (FLOAT) Exposure.

 ***getData(idx = 0, idx_HDU = 0):***

--  description: return the image idx and idx of hdu as array
+-  Description: Returns the image at the specified index and HDU as an array.
--  input: (INT) index of the image of interest, (INT) idex of HDU
+-  Input: (INT) Index of the image of interest, (INT) Index of the HDU.
--  return: (numpy.array) the image
+-  Return: (numpy.array) The image.

 ***getCenter(idx_img = 0, idx_HDU = 0):***

--  description: return the center of an image at idx and of HDU
+-  Description: Returns the center coordinates of an image at the specified index and HDU.
--  input: (INT) image idex, (INT) image HDU
+-  Input: (INT) Image index, (INT) Image HDU.
--  return: (numpy.array) coordinate of the center of the image at idx and at hdu
+-  Return: (numpy.array) Coordinates of the center of the image at the specified index and HDU.

 ***getImgShape(idx = 0, idx_HDU = 0):***

--  description: return the shape of the image at idx and at hdu
+-  Description: Returns the shape of the image at the specified index and HDU.
--  intput: (INT) index of the image of interest.
-(INT) HDU index
+-  Input: (INT) Index of the image of interest, (INT) HDU index.
--  return: (TUPLE) image shape
+-  Return: (TUPLE) Image shape.

 ***getTime(key, forma, idx = 0, HDU = 0):***

--  description: get the time of the image at idx and hdu from the header using the key and forma. if in the header, the time is store as julian day, (exemple: JD=2458780) then key = JD and forma=JD.
-For more format, refere to Time.FORMATS from astropy.time
+-  Description: Gets the time of the image at the specified index and HDU from the header using the provided key and format.
+If the time is stored as Julian Day in the header (e.g., JD=2458780), set the key and format to JD.
+For more formats, refer to Time.FORMATS from astropy.time.
--  input: (STRING) key of the time in the header, (STRING) format of the time in the header (refere to Time.FORMATS from astropy.time), (INT) idx of the image, (INT) idx of HDU
+-  Input: (STRING) Key of the time in the header, (STRING) Format of the time in the header (refer to Time.FORMATS from astropy.time), (INT) Index of the image, (INT) Index of the HDU.
--  return: (astropy.time.core.Time) time of the image
+-  Return: (astropy.time.core.Time) Time of the image.

 ***pop(idx = -1):***

--  description: delete an image at the position idx from the sequence. by default idx is set to -1 so the last image is delete
+-  Description: Deletes an image at the specified index from the sequence.
+By default, if idx is set to -1, the last image is deleted.
--  input: (INT) idx of image to delete
+-  Input: (INT) Index of the image to delete.
+(Default: -1 to delete the last image.)

 ***histogram(idx = 0, idx_HDU = 0):***

--  description: return the histogram of the image idx and hdu at idx_hdu
+-  Description: Returns the histogram of the image at the specified index and HDU.
--  input: (INT) index of the image of interest, (INT) idx of the HDU
+-  Input: (INT) Index of the image of interest, (INT) Index of the HDU.
--  return: (numpy.array) histogram, (numpy.array) bin edgesarray (see numpy.histogram)
+-  Return: (numpy.array) Histogram, (numpy.array) Bin edges (refer to numpy.histogram).

 </details>